mirage/mirage-decks/slides/ocaml15-irminnet/content.md

 >>>>>>> names
 ```

++ Conflict is avoidable here: changes aren't mutually exclusive
++ Why doesn't Git know that?

 ## Example: ARP

-A lookup table between `Macaddr.t` and `Ipaddr.V4.t` with expiration.
+A lookup table between `Ipaddr.V4.t` and `Macaddr.t` with expiration.

 Multiple code paths to access the cache: